Identified bathing waters are subject to two types of monitoring:

 Bathing Water Profiles

-The Bathing Water Directive requires a Profile to be prepared for each bathing water.
+The Quality of Bathing Water Regulations (Northern Ireland) 2008 require a Profile to be prepared for each bathing water.
 These documents are designed to help the public make an informed choice before bathing.
 Each Profile gives detailed information on the physical characteristic of each bathing water while assessing the pollution risk to each site.

 Assessment and interpretation of water quality data

-The Bathing Water Directive sets quality standards for a number of issues.
+The Quality of Bathing Water Regulations (Northern Ireland) 2008 sets quality standards for a number of issues.
 The most important of these are the standards relating to the coliform and streptococcal groups of bacteria.
 In general, these can be taken as an indication of the amount of sewage or the other faecal contaminants present.

 In addition to monitoring the bathing waters, DAERA Marine and Fisheries Division monitors any rivers, which run into the sea at beaches.
 Pollution problems at beaches often arise from within river catchments.